nullfx/NullFX-Windows-Service-Editor/README.md

 2. Populate the applications Display name
 3. Specify the file path to the executable
 4. If the service requires a Log On as account, specify the credentials to the user who has been assigned to the Log On As service group
-5. Provide the Log On users password
+5. If the service requires a Log On as account, specify the credential password
 6. Click Install

 ![](img/install.png)